jhchang903/Project2/README.md

 # Project2
-Design a robot chasing a white ball and simulate in ROS.
+Design a robot that chases a white ball and simulate in ROS.

 ## Clone directory